1997–1999 Jerusalem stabbings

-The 1997–99 Jerusalem stabbings were a series of murders and attempted murders in Jerusalem which primarily took place in and around the Jerusalem neighborhood of Mea Shearim.
+The 1997–99 Jerusalem stabbings were a series of murders and attempted murders in Jerusalem which primarily took place in and around the neighborhood of Mea She'arim.

-In 2010, Chaim Perlman, a right-wing activist and member of the Kach movement, was arrested on suspicion of being the "serial stabber".
-He was subsequently released without charge.

 The grandson of one of the victims, Khairi Alqam, who was named after his grandfather, was responsible for the 2023 East Jerusalem synagogue shooting.

 Description

 The first stabbing occurred in November 1997.
 The stabbings all took place under similar circumstances; all were either at work or on the way to their workplace.
 Two of the victims died as a result of the stabbing, while the others were injured to varying degrees of severity.

-Jerusalem police concluded that it was a series of "systematic stabbings" by a ultra-orthodox Jew with nationalistic and anti-Palestinian motives.
+Jerusalem police concluded that it was a series of "systematic stabbings" by an ultra-orthodox Jew with nationalistic and anti-Palestinian motives.

 The following 10 attacks were all believed to be connected to the "serial stabber" by the Jerusalem police: